LeeBinder/Asus-Vivobook-S510UA-Hackintosh/README.md

 - **incorporate** your custom changes to the previous release into the new one via copy/ paste, either with **PrefEdit**, or with (OC or Clover) **Configurator** - most importantly your `SMBIOS` (Clover) respectively `PlatformInfo` (OC) section.

 # Troubleshooting
-**Many issues can be solved by performing a NVRAM Reset**, in OC via the last entry in the boot menu picker, and in Clover Boot menu by pressing F11!
-Note that this will also clear custom boot entries in your UEFI BIOS boot menu.
+**Many issues can be solved by performing a NVRAM Reset, then reboot**.
+Recommended: use **Clover** to do that by booting into its Boot menu, then press F11: Clover nicely keeps your UEFI BIOS boot menu intact by NOT touching your custom entries in there!

+**OC**'s NVRAM reset will also wipe any custom boot entries in your UEFI BIOS boot menu!
+You execute it either via the last entry in the boot menu picker, or via keyboard key combo <kbd>Windows + Alt + P + R</kbd>

+**Further topics:**

 - [[SOLVED] Sporadic black screen on wake from sleep](https://github.com/tctien342/Asus-Vivobook-S510UA-High-Sierra-10.13-Hackintosh/issues/41)
 - [[SOLVED] VivoBook doesn't go to sleep properly on low battery but rather crashes](https://github.com/tctien342/Asus-Vivobook-S510UA-Hackintosh/issues/39)